mcmcgrath13/bike-tour-blog/content/blog/2022-06-23-day-32-one-month-on-the-road/index.md

   town: Traverse City
 miles: 0
 ---
-A month ago today, I dipped my rear tire in the Atlantic and hit the road.
+One month ago today, I dipped my rear tire in the Atlantic and hit the road.
 It feels like both yesterday and a million years ago.
 I’ve been collecting a few stats on the trip, so here’s the one month update:

 - Miles biked: 1494
 - Flat tires: 6ish (there was a bad patch job in there that I’m not sure how to count)